kharissulistiyo/POCS-Custom-Frontend-Dashboard-Wrapper/README.md

 ![Demo preview](https://i.snipboard.io/PQziTr.jpg)

 Yes, we have the demo!
-Check it by doing these steps:
+Check it by following these steps:

 1. Open https://wpsandbox.pocsdgtl.xyz/cfd-app/wp-login.php
-2. Login using these credentials:
+2. Login with these credentials:

 ```
 username: usercustomer
 password: usercustomer
 ```

-3. Visit the frontend dashboard from [this link](https://wpsandbox.pocsdgtl.xyz/cfd-app/admin/screen/home) (as we don't have auto redirect yet for now)
+3. Visit the frontend dashboard from [this link](https://wpsandbox.pocsdgtl.xyz/cfd-app/admin/screen/home) (as we don't have auto redirect yet for now, sorry)

 Please note that the demo has been made with custom code in separate plugin.
+We would make it available in public repo when time permits.

 ## How to use Custom Frontend Dashboard Wrapper?